 It has been demolished several times and rebuilt in its extended history as the original castle was built shortly after the Norman Conquest of England.

-Some of the most prominent remaining buildings are referred to as the “Sharington Range” which was constructed halfway the 16th century.
+Some of the most prominent remaining buildings are referred to as the “Sharington Range” which was constructed halfway through the 16th century.
 The Dudley Zoo is located within the castle’s compound as well.

 21. Tower Of London